openspending/community.openspending.org/help/data-cleansing.md

 * **Entity names:** Google Refine offers a very convenient reconciliation API that can be used to convert the names of such entities as countries, companies or people listed on Wikipedia into a canonical spelling.
 Take care to set a match score threshold that does not risk too many false positives.

-* **Column names:** Wwhile this is not necessarily a problem in OpenSpending, some programs may stumble if your column names contain characters like spaces, slashes, quotes, percentage signs etc. Be safe and use conservative_column_names or CamelCasedNames.
+* **Column names:** While this is not necessarily a problem in OpenSpending, some programs may stumble if your column names contain characters like spaces, slashes, quotes, percentage signs etc. Be safe and use conservative_column_names or CamelCasedNames.

 * **Consider privacy:** Remove unnecessary personal information such as telephone numbers or social security identifiers for individuals as well as information about third parties that may be in your source data.